|World Cup 1998|

 Henry is the all-time leading scorer for both Arsenal and France.
 He was named the PFA Players' Player of the Year twice, and the FWA Footballer of the Year three times.
 He started with AS Monaco in 1994.
 The, he spent 8 seasons with Arsenal, where he enjoyed the peak of his career.
 He earned 123 caps and was a part of France's Golden Team form 1998 to 2002.

-He is the record holder for most goals scored in a single edition of the World Cup.
+Fontaine is the record holder for most goals scored in a single edition of the World Cup.
 He scored 13 goals in 6 matches in the 1958 WC Finals in Sweden.
-He played for Stade de Reims of the 1950's.
+He won 21 caps scoring 30 goals.
+He started with RSM Casablanca and Nice before starring for Stade de Reims of the 1950's.

 ST: Jean Pierre Papin